 In August, Proofpoint researchers examined election-related spam, specifically querying subject lines for occurrences of "trump", "clinton", or both.
-With the election now just under a week away, we returned to our message statistics and found a number of noteworthy differences between the two time periods.
+With the election now just over a week away, we returned to our message statistics and found a number of noteworthy differences between the two time periods.
 These differences point to changing behavior by spammers as the campaigns entered the later stages of the US Presidential contest:

 - Overall volumes fell dramatically in August and September and rebounded in October as we drew closer to the election (Figure 1)

 - Mentions of both candidates as a percent of total election-related spam increased by almost 6% since a July low.
 Emails mentioning just Clinton or both candidates now account for almost 17% of total election spam versus a low of less than 4% in July.

 - However, Trump-themed spam still dominates: In October, at its lowest point, Trump-themed spam outnumbered Clinton-themed spam by almost 9 times.
 However, this represents a five-fold decrease from July when Trump-themed spam outnumbered Clinton-themed spam 45:1